gaoDean/oauthRefreshToken/README.md

 Just run the script, and input your password.
 In the end, it will spit out a refresh token, which you can save in a file.

+Basically this just uses the thunderbird.com app registration to avoid all the hassle of `mutt_xoauth2.py`.

 ## Aerc

 As mentioned before, get your refresh token, and save it in a file.
 Adapt your configuration like so (only change the `change these`):